rahgadda/Java/03-Modules/02-datatypes.md

 ## Data Types, Variables, and Arrays

+**Data Types**
-- Java is a Strongly typed language.it means that every variable  and expression has a type and it is strictly defined and .
+- Java is a Strongly typed language. it means that every variable  and expression has a type and it is strictly defined and .
 - Java compiler checks for type compatibility during assignments ,parameters passing to methods.
 - Java has two types of data types.
     - **Primitive Data Types(simple Data types)**